learn-co-curriculum/phase-4-data-structures-stack/README.md

 - Browser history and back/forward buttons
 - Undo/redo in software programs

-A `Stack` can also be used to help traverse more complex data structures known as `Tree`s.
+A `Stack` can also be used to help traverse a more complex data structure known as a `Tree`.
 (We'll learn about `Tree`s a bit later in this section.)
 For example, one common use of `Stack`s is in implementing a depth-first search through a `Tree`.